Even today, the aftershocks of the Covid-19 pandemic ripple across the global economy, and among the hardest hit was the MRO supply ecosystem.

 Having too much inventory means you not only run the risk of holding idle stock, but you’re also tying up capital in something that isn’t giving a return on investment.
 At the same time, having too little inventory means you’ll more likely face bottlenecks in your supply chain that can lead to a production outage.
 It’s the common tale of not having spare replacement parts on hand during unplanned production downtime.

 Traditional inventory management strategies no longer cut it in a fast-paced, dynamic, global market.
-What you need is a intelligent solution that gives real-time, end-to-end visibility regarding your inventory so you know exactly:
+What you need is an intelligent solution for inventory management that gives real-time, end-to-end visibility regarding your inventory so you know exactly:

 - How much stock is available